Professional Tax in Mizoram

 Manner of Determination of Tax

-The liability of tax is generally determined by considering the gross total income of the residents earned during a particular previous year.
-Members of the Armed forces of India and co-operative society registered or deemed to have been registered under the Mizoram Co-operative Societies Act, 1991 are exempted from this provision.
+Members of the Armed forces of India and co-operative societies registered or deemed to have been registered under the Mizoram Co-operative Societies Act, 1991 are exempted from this provision.

 The rate of tax varies between the different states.
 However, the liability of tax imposed on individual taxpayers wouldn’t exceed Rs.
 2,500 in a given financial year.
 The following rates of tax will be levied on the residents of the State of Mizoram: